-This guide outlines the recognised pathways to Italian citizenship — by descent, by marriage, and by residency — explaining the law as it stands in 2026, the documentation required, and the common challenges faced by applicants.
+This guide covers the recognised routes to Italian citizenship (by descent, by marriage, and by residency).
+It explains the law as it stands in 2026, the documents you will need, and the problems applicants run into most often.

 The Three Pathways to Italian Citizenship

-Italian citizenship can be obtained through three principal routes: descent, marriage, or residency.
-Each pathway has distinct eligibility rules, timeframes, and requirements.
+There are three main routes to Italian citizenship: descent, marriage, or residency.
+Each one has its own eligibility rules, timeframes, and requirements.

 | Pathway | Who Qualifies | Residency Required | Language Test | Fee |